awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

 ```

 In this configuration, all instances of the cluster must be assigned a public IP in order to get internet access\.
 To achieve this, do the following:
-+ Make sure the head node is assigned a public IP address by either turning on "Enable auto\-assign public IPv4 address" setting for the subnet used in `HeadNode > Networking > SubnetId` or by assigning an Elastic IP in `HeadNode > Networking > ElasticIp`\.
++ Make sure the head node is assigned a public IP address by either turning on the "Enable auto\-assign public IPv4 address" setting for the subnet used in `HeadNode` / `Networking` / `SubnetId` or by assigning an Elastic IP in `HeadNode` / `Networking` / `ElasticIp`\.
-+ Make sure the compute nodes are assigned a public IP address by either turning on "Enable auto\-assign public IPv4 address" setting for the subnet used in `Scheduling > SlurmQueues > Networking > SubnetIds` or by setting `AssignPublicIp: true` in `Scheduling > SlurmQueues > Networking`\.
++ Make sure the compute nodes are assigned a public IP address by either turning on the "Enable auto\-assign public IPv4 address" setting for the subnet used in `Scheduling` / `SlurmQueues` / `Networking` / `SubnetIds` or by setting `AssignPublicIp: true` in `Scheduling` / `SlurmQueues` / `Networking`\.
++ If you define a p4d instance type or another instance type that has multiple network interfaces or a network interface card, you must set `HeadNode` / `Networking` / `ElasticIp` to `true` to provide public access\.
+AWS public IPs can only be assigned to instances launched with a single network interface\.
+For this case, we recommend that you use a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) to provide public access to the cluster compute nodes\.
+For more information on IP addresses, see [Assign a secondary private IPv4 address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html#ManageMultipleIP)\.

 For more information, see [ Enabling internet access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html#vpc-igw-internet-access) in *Amazon VPC User Guide*\.